 PLANNING PURCHASES AHEAD

 Much like the two types of owners, there are two types of purchases.
-You can an urgent item or an item that can wait.
+There are often urgent items or an items that can wait.
 Nonetheless, you must look out for warehouse sales to enjoy bargain prices.
 Go to various fairs such as Home Planner Furniture and Renovation Fair, which attracts a range of merchants selling products you might need.
+Compare prices online and often you can find the best deals out there including tables, chairs and smart mirrors.

 You may also consider scheduling your purchases during special holidays such as the Great Singapore Sale, National Day, Black Friday, Cyber Monday, or Yuletide Season.
 These are the periods wherein retailers exhaust their efforts to provide attractive discounts.
 Planning ahead can save you a lot of money!